esphome/esphome-docs/components/climate/mitsubishi_itp.rst

-Mitsubishi UART
+Mitsubishi ITP
 =====================

 .. seo::
-    :description: Instructions for setting up a Mitsubishi heatpump via UART
+    :description: Instructions for setting up an IT Protocol Mitsubishi heatpump via UART
     :image: air-conditioner.svg

-The ``mitsubishi_uart`` component creates a climate device for controlling a Mitsubishi heatpump connected via UART.
+The ``mitsubishi_itp`` component creates a climate device for controlling a Mitsubishi heatpump with the IT Protocol connected via UART.
 Optionally also supports connecting an MHK2 thermostat.

 .. note::